z88kat/lilygo-paper-watch/README.md

     - [x] WiFi Smartconfig (connect the watch to WiFi via your phone)
     - [ ] Setting time via your phone
     - [ ] Connect to WiFi via your phone
-    - [ ] Setting Geo Locaiton via your phone
+    - [ ] Setting Geo Locaiton Address via your phone
-- [ ] Weather display
+- [x] Weather display
-- [ ] Alarm (s)
-- [ ] Timer
 - [ ] Focus Timer

-As there is no buzzer on the LILYGO T-Wrist E-Paper ESP32 development board, the alarm and timer apps will not be able to make any sound.
-The alarm and timer apps will only be able to vibrate the watch.
+As there is no buzzer on the LILYGO T-Wrist E-Paper ESP32 development board, the and timer app will not be able to make any sound.

 Not planned features: